databendlabs/openraft/guide/src/delete_log.md

-When appending logs or install snapshot(another form of appending logs), Conflicting logs **should** be removed.
+When appending logs or installing snapshot(another form of appending logs), Conflicting logs **should** be removed.

 To maintain log consistency, it does not need to delete.